Blog Archives

 If you made the jewel cases very thin, you could store many seasons in this Tardis.
 It also would be ideal to leave some room for future growth.
 With that room you could store the top light and pyramid fixture inside when packaging and shipping these cases, as I am a stickler for efficient volume use.

 This design reminds of the NBA2K10 special edition design, where they shipped the game in a locker with room to store other games.
-Very thoughtful design.
+That always stuck me as a very thoughtful design.